PratKhatri/RunningGame/README.md

 # 🏃‍♂️ Running Game

-Welcome to **Running Game**, a fast-paced, action-packed game inspired by the classic Google Chrome "No WiFi Dino" game!
-Avoid obstacles and jump your way to victory as you test your reflexes and timing! 🎮
+Welcome to **Running Game**, a fast-paced game inspired by the Google Chrome No Wifi game!
+Avoid the desert obstacles and jump to test your reflexes and timing! 🎮

 ---